Strategic Brief, Decision-Layer Architecture for Agentic AI

 • Agent deployed to Gold-layer data in client environment; acceptance criteria met

-• Has coordinated at least once with MDS Support on a Gold-layer data question and resolved without escalation
+• Has coordinated at least once with Data Services Support on a Gold-layer data question and resolved without escalation

 Day 90